Thames View Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-Leasehold premises in Thames View with over one hundred years unexpired on the lease are often regarded as a ‘virtual freehold’.
+Leasehold premises in Thames View with more than one hundred years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your home.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and estate charges justify it.
+In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and maintenance charges warrant it.

 Lender Requirement